Graduate Nurses and Midwives

 - One placement within the Extended Rehabilitation Service Inpatient Units.

-Apply for a DDH Graduate position via the Graduate Portal site.
+Apply for a Darling Downs Health Graduate position via the Graduate Portal site.

 Elizabeth Rindfleish – Nurse Educator (Graduate Programs)